 In this kitchen black and white vinyl tiles on a diagonal add vintage flair.
 With white on white throughout the rest of the room, the floor helps keep the space grounded.

 Wide-plank walnut floors stained chocolate brown bridge the style gap between traditional and contemporary in this large kitchen.
 A word of caution: Walnut is softer than other hardwood flooring and more easily damaged by high heels and dropped dishes.
 A satin polyurethane finish gives the flooring a rich, subtle sheen and helps downplay any denting.

 A popular flooring choice for heavy-traffic areas, slate has a dense, smooth texture that makes it durable, moisture-resistant, and impervious to most stains.
 These homeowners chose slate tiles for the kitchen's heated floor because they radiate warmth efficiently.
 They also require little care and suit both vintage and contemporary styles.

-Wide-plank, old-growth hardwood flooring contributes to this kitchen's authentic Colonial-inspired style.
+Wide-plank, old-growth hardwood flooring contributes to this eating area's authentic Colonial-inspired style.
 Featuring intricate graining and characteristic knots, white pine ages to a warm orange-yellow hue that enhances country and rustic interiors.

-The crisp white cabinetry in this kitchen sets off the colorful slate tile floor in blue and rust.
+The rich blue cabinetry in this kitchen was inspired by the colorful slate tile floor in blue and rust.
 Slate is a popular flooring choice due to its durability, slip-resistant texture, and natural color variations.
 Because it's a porous natural stone, slate flooring requires a protective sealant.